SpiNNakerManchester/SpiNNakerManchester.github.io/2016.001.AnotherFineProductFromTheNonsenseFactory/spinnaker_graph_pages/SpiNNakerGraphFrontEndDeveloperInstall.md

 # <a name="BuildUsage"></a> Build System Usage

-When using the makefiles supplied in this repository, you must set up a number of environment variables using:
+When using the make-files supplied in this repository, you must set up a number of environment variables using:

 	$ cd spinnaker_tools  # You must be in the spinnaker_tools directory!